What Is Pseudostrabismus?

 A quick way to tell whether your baby has pseudostrabismus or strabismus is by looking at a flash photo of your baby.
 In the photo, the baby’s face and eyes should be aimed directly at the camera.
 Look to see where the light reflects in your baby’s eyes.
 If your child has pseudostrabismus, light will reflect at the same place in both eyes.
 This is often easiest to see in the center of the pupil.
 But if your child has strabismus, light will reflect in a different place in each eye.

 Sometimes a baby’s eyes can become misaligned for a short time.
 An ophthalmologist may do a complete eye exam to rule out any possible signs of strabismus.
-He or she will check to see if vision is equal in both eyes or if your child is very nearsighted or farsighted.
+They will check to see if vision is equal in both eyes or if your child is very nearsighted or farsighted.

 Diagnosing pseudostrabismus or strabismus usually gets easier as your child grows.
 This is because pseudostrabismus gets better over time, while strabismus is likely to get worse.